Yamazaki 55 Is The House Of Suntory’s Oldest Whisky Release

-In the much anticipated first-ever global release, the House of Suntory pays tribute to the passage of time and the legacy of the founding family of Japanese whisky.
-Bottled in 2020, Yamazaki 55 – the House of Suntory’s oldest release in its history – celebrates the Japanese “Showa” era of the 1960s that represented a major period of change for the House of Suntory.
+In the much anticipated first-ever global release, the house of Suntory pays tribute to the passage of time and the legacy of the founding family of Japanese whisky.
+Bottled in 2020, Yamazaki 55 – Suntory’s oldest release in its history – celebrates the Japanese “Showa” era of the 1960s that represented a major period of change for the house of Suntory.

 Precious Liquid Gold